-Stroud School, Romsey
+Stroud School, King Edward VI Preparatory School, Romsey

-Set in 22 acres of countryside in Romsey (25 mins from Winchester and Southampton), is Stroud School, a well-respected, non-selective co-ed prep school, housed in a grand Victorian manor house with wisteria-covered stone porch.
+Set in 22 acres of countryside in Romsey (20 mins from Winchester and Southampton), is Stroud School, King Edward VI Preparatory School, a well-respected, gently-selective co-ed prep school for children aged 3-13, housed in a grand Victorian manor house with wisteria-covered stone porch.

 The school has expanded beyond the traditional building, with modern wood-and-glass classrooms in blocks around the site for Nursery and KS1.
 A new KS2 building opened in 2020.

-Additionally, there’s an outdoor pool (weekly swimming lessons for all year groups April-Sept), huge sports hall, riding paddock, dance studio, music practice rooms, a science lab, dedicated ICT suites for both KS1 and KS2/3 plus a brand new Masterchef-style food tech kitchen and a newly-expanded Wellbeing centre.
+Additionally, there’s an outdoor pool (weekly swimming lessons for all year groups April-Sept), huge sports hall, riding paddock, dance studio, music practice rooms, a science lab, dedicated ICT suites for both KS1 and KS2/3 plus a brand new Masterchef-style food tech kitchen and a newly-expanded Wellbeing Centre.

 If you’re looking for a more unusual addition, how about an on-school farm?
-It comes complete with chickens, pygmy goats, beehives and two resident ponies.
+It comes complete with chickens, pygmy goats, beehives and three resident ponies.
 Outdoor learning is part-and-parcel of this establishment and this is reflected in the farm, alongside the woodland forest school behind the main site.

 Sport assumes an inclusive approach at Stroud – definitely a case here of the taking part that counts.
 Traditional sports are part of school life – boys play rugby, football, hockey and cricket, while girls take on netball, hockey and cricket.